A Multi-Layered Cybersecurity Infrastructure Protects Data Both Inside and Outside Your Network

 Everyone is aware that cybersecurity is critical for all types and sizes of organizations.
 But with cloud computing being relatively new, many don’t fully understand where cloud security should fit in their cybersecurity infrastructure.

-The goal of each component, or layer, of your cybersecurity infrastructure is to protect against malicious or improper use of your organization’s information systems and/or data.
+The goal of each component, or layer, of your cybersecurity infrastructure is to protect against malicious or improper use of your school district’s information systems and/or data.
 But each does it in very different ways, based on the underlying technology of the system it’s designed to protect.
 These systems often include databases, endpoints, networks, and cloud applications.

 Let’s take an overview of a multi-layered cybersecurity infrastructure, and discuss where and how cloud security fits into it.

 Multi-layered cybersecurity is an approach to network and data security that uses a number of different components to achieve prevention, detection, remediation, and discovery objectives.
 Your infrastructure is simply the tools, appliances, platforms, etc. that you use to maintain your cybersecurity strategy.

 A multi-layered approach is considered a best practice for a couple of reasons.
 First, though there has been a good amount of consolidation in the cybersecurity market, no one solution does everything.
 Nor is there one solution that does everything very well.
 A multi-layered approach allows IT and cybersecurity teams the ability to integrate “best of the best” solutions to their infrastructure’s various needs.

 Second, a multi-layered approach builds redundancy, or checks and balances, into your district’s cybersecurity infrastructure.
 We tend to think of redundancy as a bad thing in everyday life, but in cybersecurity it is critical.
 By creating layers that overlap a little, yet work well together, your cybersecurity infrastructure is better configured to prevent—or at least detect and remediate—incidents.